C-FWES/C-FWES/README.md

 ### Good day to you!
-I'm a tenth grade pre-IB student at St. Francis Xavier Secondary School.
+-10th grade pre-IB at St. Francis Xavier Secondary School -c++, java, and python
+-good with web dev, full stack, frontend, or backend -interested in algorithms, competitive programming, and machine learning

 ![](https://komarev.com/ghpvc/?username=C-FWES)